 In 2015, Ashley Madison, a dating website for people seeking extramarital affairs, experienced a data breach that exposed the personal information of millions of users.
 While Ashley Madison was a large corporation, the breach significantly impacted small businesses that relied on the website for marketing and advertising.
 For example, a small private investigation firm in Texas claimed that it lost $75,000 in revenue due to the breach because it had relied on Ashley Madison for business leads.

 These are just a few examples of how data breach impact small businesses.
 In some cases, the financial losses incurred due to a data breach can be severe enough to cause a company to close within 60 days.
 Small businesses must protect their data and implement cybersecurity measures to reduce the risk of a data breach.

 Understanding how data breach can negatively impact various companies proves the value of mechanisms that can ensure email security and data loss prevention for your business.

 Why Are Data Breaches so Difficult to Stop?

 Preventing data breach requires a multi-faceted approach that involves people, processes, and technology.
-Businesses and organizations should educate their employees on security best practices, implement security policies and procedures, and regularly test and audit their systems for vulnerabilities.
-They should also invest in security technologies such as firewalls, intrusion detection and prevention methods, and security information and event management (SIEM) systems to detect and respond to attacks.
+Businesses and organizations should educate their employees on email security awareness, implement best practices for email security through various policies and procedures, and regularly test and audit their systems for vulnerabilities.
+They should also invest in security technologies such as firewalls, intrusion detection and data loss prevention methods, and Security Information and Event Management (SIEM) systems to detect and respond to attacks.

-Once attackers gain access to a system, they can move laterally to access other systems or sensitive data, often using privilege escalation, lateral movement, or persistence techniques to maintain their access.
+Once attackers gain access to a system, they can move laterally to access other sensitive data, often using privilege escalation, lateral movement, or persistence techniques to maintain their access.

 What is the Dark Web?